KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 # NanoGPT Optimization Benchmark

 The goal of this benchmark is to collaboratively|competitively find efficient optimizers for training small transformers.
-Unlike the main NanoGPT speedrun which seeks to minimize *wallclock time* by any means, here we aim to minimize *step count* by improving the optimization algorithm (slow methods in terms of wallclock are perfectly OK).
+Unlike the main NanoGPT speedrun which seeks to minimize *wallclock time* by any means, here we aim to minimize *step count* by improving the optimization algorithm (⇒ slow methods in terms of wallclock are perfectly OK).

 ## Quickstart